aktos-io/dcs-tools/README.md

 make backup-sync-root
 ```

 Create a backup from the `sync-root` folder into `./backups` folder either by hardlinks method or by creating a btrfs subvolume, according to your `your-project/method-*` flag.

+> `method-*` flags can be set by `make method-btrfs` or `make method-hardlinks` commands.

 ## Advanced actions: